 How do viruses work?

-So, what happens when you start noticing odd signs that may indicate a virus?
-Well, while you are pondering whether it’s bad or not, the virus does its work.
-Depending on the nature of the virus or its purpose, it can affect various files and insides of your computer.
-Thus, it can compromise your email or bank security, steal your passwords and personal data, affect your study files, delete valuable systems, etc.
+When you start noticing peculiar signs that may indicate a virus, it’s essential to act swiftly, as the virus may already be at work causing damage.
+Depending on the nature and purpose of the virus, it can target various files and internal components of your computer.
+This can lead to severe consequences, including compromising your email and bank security, stealing passwords and personal data, corrupting study files, deleting valuable system data, and more.

 How to protect your computer?